Aliabdurahman/Hand-written-digit-recognition-main/README.md

 # Hand-written-digit-recognition
-Used mnit dataset fro tensorflow.
+Used mnit dataset from tensorflow.
 Performed ANN and CNN models on the dataset